How Much Does Offering A 401(k) Cost An Employer? Pricing And Fees

 401(k) Matching Costs

-A 401(k) match means that you’ll contribute an amount that matches what your employee put into their plan up to a certain percentage or amount.
+A 401(k) match means that you’ll contribute an amount that matches what your employee puts into their plan up to a certain percentage or amount.
 As an employer, you don’t have to offer a 401(k) match.
 But there are some advantages.

 Also, a safe harbor match will eliminate the need for non-discrimination compliance testing.
 There are 4 different types of safe harbor 401K(k) plan designs: